Internet-of-Services-Lab-Project-5/server/README.md

 DB_PASSWORD=                // password of the db
 DB_TABLE=                   // name of the table with unruly passengers
 ```

+### Inserting the iExec wallet

+To insert a different iExec wallet you need to replace the content of `src/wallet.json` with the content of your wallet's JSON file.

+### Templates

 We have provided some templates in the [templates](https://github.com/Internet-of-Services-Lab-Project-5/templates "templates") repository.